EllieBowler/optimising-sample-designs/README.md

 `python generate_uniform_design.py --metrics=input/FragmentAreaLog10.tif --bins=7 --metrics=input/DistanceToEdgeLog2.tif --bins=6 --nsp=80 --save_folder=uniform-demo`

-### Adapted Designs
+## Adapted Designs

 Sometimes unforseen circumstances make it impossible to access certain locations.
 In this instance designs can be updated, keep all sites which have been successfully accessed in place.
+There are two options for adapting designs based on user preference, both involve **tagging the csv file output by the original design** which you will need to proceed:

-There are two options for adapting designs based on user preference:
+### Option 1

-#### Option 1
+1. In the ```sampled``` column of the csv file output by either the stratified or uniform design, put a one next to all sites **which have been sampled already**.

 The invalid areas mask can be manually upadste in software such as arcmap.
 Instructions can be found here.

-#### Option 2
+### Option 2

 The csv file can be tagged with a 2 in 'sampled column'.
 A user defined radiaus can then be masked around this point.